-The ideal place to experiment with colour, the kitchen is the heart of the home and as such, should be where you express your unique sense of style, bringing some personality and character into your interior.
+If you're searching for kitchen cabinet ideas, you might be wondering whether to err on the side of caution – or to go for a colorful finish for your cabinetry.
+The ideal place to experiment with color, the kitchen is the heart of the home and as such, should be where you express your unique sense of style, bringing some personality and character into your interior.

-Experts in spatial planning, Day True specialises in redefining kitchens and the home to create practical and enjoyable living spaces.
+Experts in spatial planning, Day True specializes in redefining kitchens and the home to create practical and enjoyable living spaces.

 Take a look at these kitchen cabinet colours for further inspiration.